-The UCLA Genomic Analysis and Interpretation Training Program is open to any UCLA Ph.D. student who is a US citizen or permanent resident and whose goal is to do research in genomic analysis or interpretation.
+The Genomic Analysis Training Program is open to any UCLA PhD student who is a US citizen or permanent resident and whose goal is to do research in genomic analysis or interpretation.
 This program seeks to insure that students interested in this research area obtain an adequate biological, computational and statistical foundation to succeed in this important new, interdisciplinary field.

-Funding Level for graduate students: approx $23,844 plus support towards UCLA fees.
+Funding level for graduate students: approximately $25,000 plus support towards UCLA fees.
 (Note that this training program cannot subsidize out-of-state tuition fees.)

-Funding Period for graduate students: one year; renewable each year for up to three years.
+Funding period for graduate students: one year; renewable each year for one additional year (two-year limit).

 David Geffen School of Medicine at UCLA